jasonbrodeur/inspire-eru-2020/eru-day1.md

 - The LED from the first circuit
 - An appropriate resistor
 - Jumper cables to connect the breadboard to the Arduino pins.
+When you've succeeded, save your sketch to your local working folder with an appropriate name.

 ## Part 10: Using a button
 In this example, you'll use a button to turn your LED on (when pushed) and off (when not pushed).